 Say to yourself a few times something like this: I allow myself to be loved and to give love.
 And say it like you mean it.
 At first it may seem uncomfortable, but over time say loving words and feeling love to yourself will be natural.

-2. Cease criticizing and judging yourself.
+2. Cease criticising and judging yourself.

-When you realize that everyone feels inadequate and vulnerable, at one time or another, it takes the pressure off you because now you no longer feel like your situation is an isolated one.
+When you realise that everyone feels inadequate and vulnerable, at one time or another, it takes the pressure off you because now you no longer feel like your situation is an isolated one.
 Humanity is imperfect and that’s the way it is.

 3. Quit feeling bad by comparing yourself to others.